Skip to content

 MybatisPlusException: Your property named “xxx” cannot find the corresponding database column name!

-For issues occurring in MyBatis Plus 3.1.1 and later versions:
+Issue occurring in MyBatis Plus 3.1.1 and later versions:

 Error attempting to get column “create_time” from result set.
 Cause: java.sql.SQLFeatureNotSupportedException

-Issue occurring in MyBatis-Plus 3.1.1 and later versions:
+Issue affecting MyBatis-Plus 3.1.1 and later versions:

 Solutions: